Relativity of simultaneity: Description

 According to the special theory of relativity introduced by Albert Einstein, it is impossible to say in an absolute sense that two distinct events occur at the same time if those events are separated in space.
 If one reference frame assigns precisely the same time to two events that are at different points in space, a reference frame that is moving relative to the first will generally assign different times to the two events (the only exception being when motion is exactly perpendicular to the line connecting the locations of both events).

-For example, a car crash in London and another in New York appearing to happen at the same time to an observer on Earth, will appear to have occurred at slightly different times to an observer on an airplane flying between London and New York.
+For example, a car crash in London and another in New York that appear to happen at the same time to an observer on Earth will appear to have occurred at slightly different times to an observer on an airplane flying between London and New York.
 Furthermore, if the two events cannot be causally connected, depending on the state of motion, the crash in London may appear to occur first in a given frame, and the New York crash may appear to occur first in another.
-However, if the events are causally connected, precedence order is preserved in all frames of reference.
+However, if the events can be causally connected, precedence order is preserved in all frames of reference.

 History

 In 1892 and 1895, Hendrik Lorentz used a mathematical method called "local time" t' = t – v x/c2 for explaining the negative aether drift experiments.
 However, Lorentz gave no physical explanation of this effect.
 This was done by Henri Poincaré who already emphasized in 1898 the conventional nature of simultaneity and who argued that it is convenient to postulate the constancy of the speed of light in all directions.
-However, this paper does not contain any discussion of Lorentz's theory or the possible difference in defining simultaneity for observers in different states of motion.
+However, this paper did not contain any discussion of Lorentz's theory or the possible difference in defining simultaneity for observers in different states of motion.

 This was done in 1900, when Poincaré derived local time by assuming that the speed of light is invariant within the aether.
 Due to the "principle of relative motion", moving observers within the aether also assume that they are at rest and that the speed of light is constant in all directions (only to first order in v/c).
 Therefore, if they synchronize their clocks by using light signals, they will only consider the transit time for the signals, but not their motion in respect to the aether.
 So the moving clocks are not synchronous and do not indicate the "true" time.
 Poincaré calculated that this synchronization error corresponds to Lorentz's local time.

 In 1904, Poincaré emphasized the connection between the principle of relativity, "local time", and light speed invariance; however, the reasoning in that paper was presented in a qualitative and conjectural manner.